In this section

 A comprehensive initial health assessment will be provided by a primary care physician within 30 days of entering care, preferably at an identified center of excellence.
 A center of excellence is a centralized location for the provision of medical care from the initial screen to the 30-day exam, and ongoing well-child health checks.
 Center of excellence medical providers will be specially trained in caring for children in the foster care system that have been victims of trauma, abuse, and/or neglect.
 Centers of excellence provide a coordinated care delivery system.
 Center of excellence providers will partner and share information with all parties involved in a child's care and participates in a team process to enhance communication and coordination of care.

-For more information about Care4Kids please visit the Children's Community Health Plan website.
+For more information about Care4Kids please visit the Chorus Community Health Plans website.